 Line 4.
-If you (and your spouse, if filing jointly) have only one HDHP between the two of you, enter the amount from line 3b.
+If you (and your spouse, if married filing jointly) have only one HDHP between you, enter the amount from line 3b.
 Otherwise, enter the employer contributions to MSAs that pertain to the HDHP for which you are figuring the excess employer contribution.